 Hydrotherapy is often called “the midwife’s epidural” due to the relief it gives.
 Essentially, hydrotherapy uses water for pain relief, either in the shower or the tub.
 Many providers offer and encourage hydrotherapy during labor.
 Birth centers, home births, and even some hospitals are comfortable with allowing babies to be born in the water itself, called a “water birth.”

-Speeding Up Labor
+Speeding Up Labor - Pitocin and Augmentation

 When labor is “stalled” and progress is slow, care providers may request to “speed up” or “augment” labor.
 This is done with an IV medication called pitocin, a synthetic version of your body’s naturally occurring hormone called oxytocin.
 Sometimes a pill called cytotec/misoprostol (prostaglandins) is also used, although this is not as common in the US.
 While it can make contractions stronger and closer together, there are still risks and benefits to be weighed.

-Breaking the Waters
+Breaking the Bag of Waters

 Your baby is surrounded by amniotic fluid encased in a strong bag (amniotic sac) that protects them from infection and cushions their umbilical cord to keep blood flow from getting compressed.
 Most bags break on their own at some point during labor, but some providers offer to break the bag to “help things along” with mixed results.

-GBS+ and Antibiotics
+GBS+ and Antibiotics For Your Baby

 Group B Streptococcus (or GBS) is a bacteria sometimes found in the vagina that can make babies sick if they are exposed to it during birth.
 Typically you are tested for GBS a few weeks before birth since the bacteria can come and go without symptoms.
 You may be positive one week and negative the next.